“I slept and dreamt that life was joy. I awoke and saw that life was service. I acted and behold, service was joy."

 credentials and scope of practice

 I served as Dean of Students at East West College from 2010 to 2016 where I supported students individually as they moved through massage school.
-I currently provide continuing education to massage therapists in ethics, communication, and boundaries.
+I have been providing continuing education to massage therapists in ethics, communication, and boundaries since 2016.

 I am not a Licensed Massage Therapist.
 Therefore, it is outside of my scope of practice to provide guidance on issues specific to massage or bodywork techniques or to consult about client treatment planning.